liamirpy/Eyes_Pose_Glass_Detection_and_Age_prediction/README.md

 ### solution
 1-	Before applying the glasses detection model, check the face pose.
 2-
-3-	Celebi-hq mask, include the skin and glasses as an annotation.
+3-	Celeba-hq mask, include the skin and glasses as an annotation.